Simplify your life, increase productivity and support your desire to lead a fulfilling and meaningful life with a healthy daily routine.

 - Creative time for me, writing posts and putting together cookbooks

-- Return to the rebounder for a second session of light-impact movement
+- Return to the rebounder for the second session of light-impact movement

-- Sweep through the house, children pick up floor and I clean
+- Sweep through the house, children pick up the floor and I clean

 - Dinner, optional

 - I usually just eat twice a day.
 If Tristan didn’t eat earlier, I’ll make grass-fed beef T-bone or top sirloin steaks

 - Children eat steaks.
 They usually have their higher carb foods like raw milk, raw honey, fruit smoothies, or plantains fried in tallow earlier in the day.
 We don’t restrict or intentionally time their carb intake.

 - Free play for children and last email check-in for me (I use IRIS app to minimize harmful blue light and flicker rate from the computer screen)